 The next step is to view the list of places you've accumulated, and start organizing them into an actual trip...

 2. Using the My Sights Trip Planner

-To see a list of the places you've accumulated, click on the Show My Sights link under any attraction or the My Sights link in the page's top navigation bar.
+To see a list of the places you've selected, click on the Save to My Sights link on any attraction page, or just click on the My Sights link in the page's top navigation bar.

-Select a few places on Your Sight List of accumulated destinations by clicking the checkbox next to their red pushpins.
+Select a few places on Your Sight List of destinations by clicking the checkbox next to their red pushpins.
 As you select each, a push pin marker will appear on the map.
-If they are grouped close together, you can click the Fit Map to Markers button for a better view.
+If they are grouped close together, you can click the Fit button at the top of the page for a better view.

 [RA Sez: Trip Names should be short - 2-4 words, descriptive, unique.
 Ex., Redwood Giants, Boring Museums Day 1, SW Iowa Statues.]

 Trip Maps can contain up to 30 attractions.
 The same attraction can be saved on more than one Road Trip, so you can plan alternate versions of a trip.

 [RA Sez: Make a separate Trip Map for each day or two rather than a 10-state monster map.]